CLNEulalia/Heroku-Atlas-Deployment/README.md

 $ node
 > console.log(process.env)
 ```
-> What are some of the listed variables?
+> NOTE: What are some of the listed variables?
 Why would they be stored here?

 You can create a new environmental variable in the terminal too! (terminal, not node!)

 ```bash
 $ export <YOUR_ENVIRONMENTAL_VARIABLE_NAME>=<variableValue>
 ```
-> Make sure there are no spaces next to the equals sign!
+> NOTE: Make sure there are no spaces next to the equals sign!

-> Environment variables tend to be SCREAMING_SNAKE_CASE by convention.
+> NOTE: Environment variables tend to be SCREAMING_SNAKE_CASE by convention.

 To test, try logging the following code from the node repl.
 ```bash